 At the Law Offices of Anidjar & Levine, our Palm Bay wrongful death attorneys have years of experience helping families in their time of grief, and we can help you, too.

-We work on contingency which means you do not pay us unless we recover compensation in your case.
-Call us today at 1-800-747-3733 for a free consultation.
+We work on contingency, which means you only pay us if we recover compensation in your case.
+Contact us today for a free consultation.